Dumpster Rental in Greensboro, NC

 What is Hazardous Waste

 It is simple to do a Google search to discover these hidden dangers are actually right under your nose.
-But the EPA as made it easy for you.
+But the EPA has made it easy for you.

 - Some of the most common hazardous waste include Pool chemicals, Glues, Driveway sealers, Herbicides, Paint, Moth repellents, Flea shampoos.

 Where to take your Hazardous Waste in Greensboro

 The county has a Household Hazardous Waste Collection Program to help get rid of these harmful items.
 This center is located at: